Kinsteen/DD2360-Project/README.md

 Performance is linear with items in scene: 30 objects -> 1.9s, 300 objects -> 17.7s.

 Removing virtual functions (world/spheres) was 3.54x faster (there's still materials which uses virtual classes)

+Registers per thread were 119, which limited 512 threads per block 25.0s with 16x16 blocks and no registers limit maxrregcount=64 reduces the render time a lot (12.0s with 32x32, 10s with 16x16) maxrregcount=40 is too low (16.3s)